-"Can you hear me OK?" she asks, her voice amplified by a small microphone inside her air sealed helmet.
+"Can you hear me?" she asks, her voice amplified by a small microphone inside her air sealed helmet.

 Jack's voice is weak; he nods instead.
 She places the oxygen mask back over his mouth; he inhales the fresh oxygen and relaxes.
 She uses an electronic device to scan Jack's chest.

 "There was an Incident on the Island," she explains.
-"You've been exposed to severe radiation."
+"You've been severely exposed to radiation."